ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Gunslinger/gunner-deadeye-zgtteot.md

 ### Re-Ricochet (Level 18)

-You can fish for the perfect hit with clever, well-calculated plans... so what if they happen to be extremely convoluted?
+You can fish for the perfect hit with clever, well-calculated plans… so what if they happen to be extremely convoluted?
 You can use your [Calculated Ricochet](/3-Content/Rules/actions.md#Calculated%20Ricochet) special Reaction when the attack would hit its target, causing it to miss instead so you can reroll the attack roll.

 In addition, after you use your [Calculated Ricochet](/3-Content/Rules/actions.md#Calculated%20Ricochet) special Reaction to reroll an attack roll, you can expend **1 Moxie** to reroll the attack roll again, with **Advantage**, against a different creature within **30 feet** of the second target, which can be the original one.